Wildlife Conservation - Tracking with LPWAN Technology

 - Water pump monitoring and controlling

-Akenza as the IoT platform enables extensive connectivity- and device management, data processing and storage.
+akenza as the IoT platform enables extensive connectivity- and device management, data processing, and storage.
 The data visualization for specialized wildlife applications is handled via heatmaps and geofencing from Earthranger, which is fed by akenza via a webhook connector.
-The rangers and park management can use this application to track animals, cars, identify certain behavior, or type in notes of incidents such as bushfires, injured animals, and others.
+The rangers and park management can use this application to track animals and cars, identify certain behaviors, or type in notes of incidents such as bushfires, injured animals, and others.